pytorch/kineto/tb_plugin/README.md

 * Memory View

     Pytorch profiler records all memory allocation/release events and allocator's internal state during profiling.
-For each operator, the plugin aggregates all the events inside its life span.
+For each operator, the plugin aggregates all the events inside its lifespan.

     ![Alt text](./docs/images/memory_view.PNG)